-The Edinburgh Foodies Festival takes place on a three day weekend in mid August, during the height of the Edinburgh Festival.
+The Edinburgh Foodies Festival takes place on a three day weekend in August.
 Weather caused problems in previous years, but 2019 saw the fourteenth Foodies Festival, the seventh in Inverleith Park, and it turned out to be the largest and most successful to date.
 The festival did not take place in 2020 and 2021.

 The Edinburgh Foodies Festival is a celebration of fine food and drink and culinary talent presented in a format that is repeated across the UK at similar events through the year.
 The Chefs' Theatre is at the heart of this event, playing host to some of the nation's finest culinary talent including Michelin-starred and other award-winning chefs and celebrities, including Lorna McNee, Great British Menu Star and National Scottish Chef of the Year.
 (Continues below image...)

 Over the three days of the festival, a succession of chefs are in attendance preparing their favourite dishes live on stage and passing on hints and tips for you to try at home.